 This site is a resource for people we support, families, guardians, community partners, managed care organizations and referral sources to provide the most current information about closings at Monarch.

 Inclement weather is inevitable and there are some challenges and risks involved when unexpected or even forecasted weather occurs.
-There may also be planned delayed or closings because municipalities where we operate may plan power outages or street closures that prevent us from operating on a normal schedule or our utility partners may temporarily disable services for repair, maintenance or equipment updates/upgrades.
+There may also be planned delayed or closings because communities where we operate may plan power outages or street closures that prevent us from operating on a normal schedule or our utility partners may temporarily disable services for repair, maintenance or equipment updates/upgrades.

 We want you to know as soon as possible some of those challenges and risks and how we communicate our closings and delays.
-Monarch officials make closing decisions based on credible weather assess all the information
+Monarch officials make closing decisions based on credible weather assess all the information.

 Please visit the Monarch website (www.MonarchNC.org), call (866) 272-7826 or visit any of Monarch’s social media sites to determine if a Monarch service or program location near you is operating on a delay or closed.